Protecting Your Financial And Property Interests Through A Prenuptial Agreement

 Prenuptial agreements are important tools for those who are bringing substantial assets into marriage, those who are getting married for the second or third time, and those with children from previous relationships.
 When one fiancé has a large income, a significant debt load or is expecting an inheritance, it is also wise to consider creating a prenuptial agreement.

-With offices in Bethesda, Silver Spring and Frederick, Maryland, the attorneys at The Eleff Law Group, draft and negotiate prenuptial agreements for clients throughout the region.
-With more than 35 years of legal experience, Susan Eleff has the proven knowledge and skill to protect your legal rights and interests as you prepare for marriage.
+With offices in Bethesda, Silver Spring and Washington, D.C., our attorney at The Eleff Law Group, drafts and negotiates prenuptial agreements for clients throughout the region.
+With more than 40 years of legal experience, Susan Eleff has the proven knowledge and skill to protect your legal rights and interests as you prepare for marriage.

 What Is In Your Prenuptial Agreement?

 Not all prenuptial agreements are alike.
 Susan Eleff and her team will work with you to determine your needs and interests before drafting agreements that are beneficial to you.
 As your lawyer, Ms. Eleff will take the time to listen to your concerns, and deliver efficient and effective legal guidance.

 Your prenuptial agreement may address any of the following issues, among others:

 - Conditions of guardianship

 - Terms of forfeiture